This is the website of the London Symphony Orchestra group of companies.

 We will use your personal information to provide you with the services, products or information you have requested, for administration purposes, to improve our services and to further our artistic and charitable aims, including for fundraising activities.
 We may need to share your information with trusted service providers, associated organisations and agents for these purposes.

-We may use your personal information to contact you directly about future events and how you can support the Orchestra through membership and donations.
+We may use your personal information to inform you about future events and how you can support the Orchestra through membership and donations.
 However, you will always be provided with the opportunity to opt out of future communications.

 We may analyse your personal information and add publicly available information to create a profile of your interests, preferences and potential future donations so that we can contact you in the most appropriate way and with the most relevant information.
 We may use additional information about you from external sources to help us do this effectively and improve the details that we hold about you.